-The training programme offered will provide opportunities to fulfil all the requirements of the curriculum of training.
-There will be posts in both general hospitals and teaching hospitals.

-Each post within the programme will have a named trainer/educational supervisor and programmes will be under the direction of the National Specialist Director of the relevant medical speciality to be confirmed by the College.
-Programmes will be as flexible as possible consistent with curricular requirements, for example to allow the trainee to develop their sub-specialty interest.
+The training programme offered will provide opportunities to fulfil all the requirements of the curriculum of training for Neurology and in accredited training hospitals.
+Each post within the programme will have a named trainer/educational supervisor and programmes will be under the direction of the National Specialty Director for Neurology Programmes will be as flexible as possible consistent with curricular requirements, for example to allow the trainee to develop a sub-specialty interest.